ncsa/PrimaJira/README.md

 Uses Python 2.7+

-VPN features require Cisco AnyConnect installed and use code by unode:
+VPN features require Cisco AnyConnect installed and use code by Renato Alves:
 * https://github.com/unode/panyc

 ## Use